fivetran/dbt_klaviyo/README.md

 ```

 ### Attribution Lookback Window

 This package attributes events to campaigns and flows via a last-touch attribution model in line with Klaviyo's internal [attribution](https://help.klaviyo.com/hc/en-us/articles/115005248128).
 This is necessary to perform, as Klaviyo does not automatically send attribution data for certain metrics.

-By default, the package will use a lookback window of **5 days** for email-events and a window of **1 day** for sms-events.
+By default, the package will use a lookback window of **5 days** for email-events and a window of **1 day** for SMS-events.
 For example, if an `'Ordered Product'` conversion is tracked on April 27th, and the customer clicked a campaign email on April 24th, their purchase order event will be attributed with the email they interacted with.
 If the campaign was sent and opened via SMS instead of email, the `'Ordered Product'` conversion would not be attributed to any campaign.

 To change either of these lookback windows, add the following configuration to your `dbt_project.yml` file: